androbi-com/MqttLogger/README.md

 and edit the file.
 Enter your WiFi ssid and password, the example uses this include file to set up your WiFi connection.

-You'll need a MQTT broker to publish your messages to, I use [https://mosquitto.org/] installed locally on my laptop.
-You can also use a free public service like [test.mosquitto.org] or [broker.hivemq.com], but this makes logging slower (the messages have to be sent to and then downloaded from the online service).
-Also, make sure no private information like passwords is logged!
+You'll need a MQTT broker to publish your messages to, I use [Mosquitto](https://mosquitto.org/) installed locally on my laptop.
+You can also use a free public service like `test.mosquitto.org` or `broker.hivemq.com`, but this makes logging slower (the messages have to be sent to and then downloaded from the online service).
+Also, make sure no private information is logged!

 The broker url is defined by the constant `mqtt_server` in the example, use `localhost` if you have a local install as recommended.